 There you have it- five bedroom layout ideas for a square room.
 Pretty simple, right?

 I hope this post gave you some ideas for how to layout your own bedroom.
-If you have any questions, feel free to drop them in the comments below!
+If you have any questions, feel free to drop them in the comments below or if you need help with your own space, check out my e-design services.

 And if you’re looking for an easy way to make a scaled floor plan of your space, be sure to check out the Savvy Room Planner!
 It’s my printable space planning kit that allows you to test hundreds of ideas in a matter of minutes.